Korean Language

 TaLK is a Korean government scholar program known as Teach and Learn in Korea.
 The program’s main objective is to invite and train native English teachers and overseas Koreans to teach practical English in after-school classes at the rural elementary school.

-Korean Placement Exam
+Korean Language Placement

 Faculty